JasperFx/jasper/documentation/documentation/execution/errorhandling.md

 * Choose to re-execute the message later
 * Re-queue the message for later execution at the back of the line
 * Just bail out and move the message out to the error queues
+* Discard the message
+* Script out how an error is handled on various attempts
 * Apply error handling policies globally, by configured policies, or explicitly by chain
 * Use custom error handling to do whatever you want utilizing Jasper's `IContinuation` interface